dr_hemdesai@yahoo.com

 • You see double (this sometimes goes away as the cataract gets bigger)

-These symptoms can be a sign of other eye problems, too.
+• You have to change the prescription for your glasses often These symptoms can be a sign of other eye problems, too.
 Be sure to talk to your eye doctor if you have any of these problems.

 Over time, cataracts can lead to vision loss.